-Remediation-related Data Aggregation and Analysis (including trend identification)
+ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly
+Weekly

-Operating Agency Monthly
+Monthly

-Sub-State Entity Quarterly
+Quarterly

-Other Specify: Annually
+Annually

 Continuously and Ongoing

 Other Specify:

 When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Service Plans that are currently non-operational.